 When Is It Okay To Write About Someone Else’s Culture or Experience?

-I still remember when I was scratching at the door of science fiction and fantasy, desperately trying to get noticed, and hopefully published.
+I still remember when I was scratching at the door of science fiction and fantasy, desperately trying to get noticed.
 I racked up piles and piles of rejections, but I just kept scribbling in obscurity (and Starbucks).
 And then I came up with a book idea that was absolutely guaranteed to put me on the map.

 I was going to write an Asian-inspired epic fantasy novel.